 This year the spring equinox (the first day of spring) falls on March 19th.
 I’m in gardening zone 4b, many of you are in different gardening zones, and spring weather doesn’t always follow the calendar.
 It’s best for you to determine, by watching your local extended weather forecast, when spring has arrived in your area.

 It’s also important to note here to not dive in to early.
 The leftover leaves and mulch from the fall help to protect emerging perennials and if removed too early, can subject the plants to frost or freeze damage.
 Perennials will recover from damage done by frost or a hard freeze, just don’t get too overzealous.
 Also, you don’t want to go tromping around in your garden beds and compacting damp soil.

 It’s also important to note that bees and other insects hibernate in leaves and debris (depending what gardening zone you are in) and it’s best not to wake them up too soon.

 Okay, let’s get out there and get things done.
 Eeeek, I’m so excited just writing about it!!!

 Spring Garden Clean Up – Get Organized

 First, let’s make a list.
 You can use the Garden Doodles or Garden Plans printables, from my Free Gardening Printables – Resources Library.
 I start my list by going through each area or flower bed, and making notes on what needs to be done.
 This task can be done early on when it’s still too wet or cold to actually do any work.
-There’s also a Spring Garden Clean Up Checklist available too.
+There’s also a Spring Garden Clean Up Checklist available in the library too.

 This post contains affiliate links.
 If you click on